at the ASEAN-Japan Centre

 - Participates in cross-sectional activities and closely cooperates with other staff members of the Centre in carrying out analytical and capacity building activities; and

-- Represents the Centre in international, regional or national meetings and provides programmatic/substantive expertise on trade, and holds programmatic/substantive and organizational discussions with representatives of other institutions.
+- Represents the Centre in international, regional or national meetings and provides programmatic/substantive expertise on research and policy analysis, and holds programmatic/substantive and organizational discussions with representatives of other institutions.

-Ability to apply trade and investment theories and concepts to promote ASEAN’s trade and investment for sustainable development.
-Demonstrated expertise in the delivery of technical cooperation projects.
+Other qualifications: Ability to apply research and policy analysis theories and concepts to promote ASEAN’s trade and investment for sustainable development.
 Proven ability to undertake quality research as demonstrated through their publication record.
 Speaks and writes clearly and effectively.
 Ability to work collaboratively with colleagues to achieve organizational goals in an international environment.
 Takes ownership of all responsibilities and honours commitments.
 Provide leadership and serve as a role model.

 Address: Office of General Affairs, ASEAN-Japan Centre

 1F, Shin Onarimon Bldg., 6-17-19 Shimbashi, Minato-ku, Tokyo 105-0004 JAPAN

 Phone: 03-5402-8308 (Staff in charge: (Ms.) Kuwasaki)

 Deadline for application: November 10, 2019

 In relation to the requirements of the job opening, applicants must provide complete and accurate information pertaining to their qualifications, including their education, work experience, language skills, references and any other relevant information.
 Initial screening and evaluation of applications will be conducted on the basis of the information submitted.
 Applications cannot be amended following submission.

 Assessment: Evaluation of qualified candidates includes an assessment of written test which will be followed by, or taking place at the same time as, an interview.
 Candidates under serious consideration for selection will be subject to a reference-checking process to verify the information provided in the application.